Do Jehovah's Witnesses Celebrate Easter

 The Jehovah's Witness Understanding of Easter's Origins

 Jehovah's Witnesses, adhering to a strict interpretation of the Bible, believe that many of the traditions associated with Easter have pagan origins.
-They argue that these pagan practices were incorporated into Christian celebrations over time, gradually obscuring the true meaning of Jesus' resurrection.
+Now, they argue that these pagan practices were incorporated into Christian celebrations over time, gradually obscuring the true meaning of Jesus' resurrection.
 They point to the use of eggs and rabbits as symbols of fertility and springtime, predating Christianity and unrelated to the death and resurrection of Jesus.
 The celebration itself, they contend, is rooted in ancient pagan festivals associated with spring and rebirth, such as Ishtar, the Babylonian goddess of fertility.

 Key Arguments Against Easter Celebrations: